Breonna Taylor's family attorney is 'not giving up' on murder or manslaughter charges for officers involved - Local News 8

 What led to Taylor’s death

-In March, then-Det.
-Brett Hankison, Sgt.
-John Mattingly and Det.
-Myles Cosgrove executed a search warrant on Taylor’s home amid a months-long investigation that focused on her ex-boyfriend — who was not at Taylor’s apartment.
+In March, Hankison, Sgt.
+John Mattingly and Detective Myles Cosgrove executed a search warrant on Taylor’s home amid a months-long investigation that focused on her ex-boyfriend — who was not at Taylor’s apartment.

 He later told a Kentucky newspaper police used misleading and wrong information to obtain that warrant.